 - Provided an update to Mayor and cabinet heads on the projected revenue shortfalls on the federal, state and municipal levels.
-Reviewed the expected budgetary constraints for the city's FY 20 and FY21 budgets - o Potentially looking at a loss of \$11.4 million in state local aid - Continues to explore all public and private means in which to secure additional PPE's for our Police and Fire Departments and our first responders and frontline personnel - Continues to monitor all federal and state relief and recovery funding and reimbursement mechanisms - Springfield eligible for \$13.6 million from the state as part of the Coronavirus Aid, Relief and Recovery Security (CARES) Act's Coronavirus Relief Fund for states and municipalities - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Implementing strategic spending measures to identify areas of need, relief and recovery while also trying to maintain city services for residents and business community.
+Reviewed the expected budgetary constraints for the city's FY 20 and FY21 budgets - o Potentially looking at a loss of \$11.4 million in state local aid - Continues to explore all public and private means in which to secure additional PPE's for our Police and Fire Departments and our first responders and frontline personnel - Continues to monitor all federal and state relief and recovery funding and reimbursement mechanisms - Springfield eligible for \$13.6 million from the state as part of the Coronavirus Aid, Relief and Recovery Security (CARES) Act's Coronavirus Relief Fund for states and municipalities

-- Continuing to review and monitor with the Assessor's Department how the COVID-19 pandemic will affect local real estate sales as recorded with the Hampden County Registry of Deeds and the city's own local assessments of real estate. - Real estate sales for residential and commercial properties could potentially be affected due to the coronavirus outbreak, which would in turn, could have potentially negative results for the city's local assessment of property values potentially as soon as the FY21 budget - Continues to monitor lost revenue and deficit spending city - Over \$7.4 million in lost revenue due to COVID-19 - \$2.57 million in lost revenue FY21 - o \$18.7 million in total deficit spending related to COVID-19 response - \$7.5 million of deficit spending has been eligible for COVID-19 related grants and reimbursement aspects - \$11.2 million of deficit spending still being reviewed for relief and reimbursement aspects from state and federal funding sources - Continues proactive meetings with Josh Norman of GP Strategies to track, identify, and implement relief and recovery reimbursement aspects. - Continuing to review and monitor all city capital projects to keep them on track to the best of our ability and to extend deadlines if needed - o 31 Elm St / Court Square Project - Civic Center Parking Garage - o Police HQ - o Pynchon Plaza - Watershops Dam/Pond - Ruth Elizabeth Park - The fiscal year 2021 budget was submitted by Mayor Sarno and CAFO TJ Plante on Friday June 12th with no layoffs and no cuts to service.
+- Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Implementing strategic spending measures to identify areas of need, relief and recovery while also trying to maintain city services for residents and business community. - Continuing to review and monitor with the Assessor's Department how the COVID-19 pandemic will affect local real estate sales as recorded with the Hampden County Registry of Deeds and the city's own local assessments of real estate. - Real estate sales for residential and commercial properties could potentially be affected due to the coronavirus outbreak, which would in turn, could have potentially negative results for the city's local assessment of property values potentially as soon as the FY21 budget - Continues to monitor lost revenue and deficit spending city - Over \$7.7 million in lost revenue due to COVID-19 - \$2.8 million in lost revenue FY21 - o \$18.7 million in total deficit spending related to COVID-19 response - \$11.2 million of deficit spending has been eligible for COVID-19 related grants and reimbursement aspects - \$7.5 million of deficit spending still being reviewed for relief and reimbursement aspects from state and federal funding sources - Continues proactive meetings with Josh Norman of GP Strategies to track, identify, and implement relief and recovery reimbursement aspects. - Continuing to review and monitor all city capital projects to keep them on track to the best of our ability and to extend deadlines if needed - o 31 Elm St / Court Square Project - o Civic Center Parking Garage - o Police HQ - Pynchon Plaza - Watershops Dam/Pond - o Ruth Elizabeth Park - The fiscal year 2021 budget was submitted by Mayor Sarno and CAFO TJ Plante on Friday June 12th with no layoffs and no cuts to service.
 The recommended FY21 budget totals \$728.6 million, a \$36.9 million or 5.3% increase over the FY20 adopted budget. - Excluding key non-discretionary obligation items, the city budget (minus School Department) shrunk by \$1.2 million or -0.7% - City's A&F Division recognized with two prestigious awards by the Government Finance Officers Association of the United States and Canada (GFOA).
 The City's Finance Department was awarded the prestigious Distinguished Budget Presentation Award for FY20 and the Certificate of Achievement for Excellence in Financial Reporting for FY19 - City's A&F Division successfully completes bid for municipal bond sale for \$39,475,000 20-year general obligation bond.
-Fidelity Capital Markets was the winning bidder on the Bonds with an average interest rate of 2.0710%. - o Bond proceeds will be used to fund various school and municipal projects.
+Fidelity Capital Markets was the winning bidder on the Bonds with an average interest rate of 2.0710%. - o Bond proceeds will be used to fund various school and municipal projects - Mayor Sarno and Board of Assessors Chairman Richie Allen remind residents that the deadline for property tax relief for qualifying persons is April 1, 2021 and the deadline for the Massachusetts Senior Circuit Breaker Tax Credit is April 15, 2021